Buckle up for a deep dive into the Honda Odyssey’s history!

 To give you a visual snapshot of how each model year stacks up, I’ve created a graph that combines all these ratings:

-Following the graph, you’ll find a breakdown of each Honda Odyssey model year, neatly categorized into best, neutral, and worst years.
+Following the graph, you’ll find a breakdown of each Honda Odyssey model year, neatly organized into best, neutral, and worst years.
 This at-a-glance guide will help you quickly identify which years are worth your attention and which ones to approach with caution.

 Generation | Best Years | Neutral Years | Worst Years |